nortikin/sverchok/docs/nodes/modifier_make/adaptive_polygons_mk2.rst

     - For Quad recipient object faces, the bounding rectangle of donor object is taken.
     - For Tris recipient object faces, the bounding triangle of donor object is taken.
-The "bounding triangle" is defined as the smallest triangle with equal sides, which covers all donor vertices while having bottom side parallel to X axis (or other axis according to **Normal axis** parameter).
+The "bounding triangle" is defined as the smallest triangle, which covers all donor vertices while having bottom side parallel to X axis (or other axis according to **Normal axis** parameter).
+The triangle can be defined as either equilateral or rectangular, depending on **Bounding triangle** parameter.

   - **As Is**.
 The source area is defined as follows:

     - For Quad faces, the `[-1/2; 1/2] x [-1/2; 1/2]` unit square is taken.
-    - For Tris faces, the unit triangle is taken, i.e. the triangle with all sides equal to 1 with center at (0,0,0).
+    - For Tris faces, the unit triangle is taken.
+The triangle can be defined as equilateral or rectangular, depending on **Bounding triangle** parameter.

   Note that by definition of **Bounds** mode, the donor object always lies within the *source area*.